divyansshu/Memory-Match/README.md

 ##  Description

-MatchMaker Mania is a fun and engaging memory-based game where players uncover pairs of matching symbols.
+Symbol Hunt is a fun and engaging memory-based game where players uncover pairs of matching symbols.
 Test your memory and concentration skills to complete the game, and get a congratulatory message when you win!

 ## Features
 - Interactive and colorful symbol-based memory game.